 Since heading up the team at The Elephant, Simon has brought his extensive influence of traditional and world cuisine to Torbay, putting the English Riviera on the culinary map.
 The Elephant was awarded a Michelin star in 2005 which it maintains today.
 Simon and his father, Roger (also a successful chef) recently took over Burridge’s tea rooms on the Torquay harbourside.

 Simon’s talents make him a role model for many aspiring chefs.
 He takes his responsibility to nurturing young talent seriously, training chefs to Michelin standards and mentoring them to compete in national and international competitions.
 Simon also works closely with catering colleges, regularly taking on chefs for work experience throughout the year.

 Outside of his restaurant duties, Simon has worked as an ambassador for some of the world’s best known brands, including British Airways, Electrolux, Kikkoman and Steelite.
 His highlights include working with Heston Blumenthal to create a menu for British Airways passengers during the Olympics and Paralympics and preparing a Team GB fundraising banquet which was attended by Prince William and the Duchess of Cambridge.

 He is married to Katy, with three young daughters, Tansy, Cicely and Betony Melisse.
 He shares a love of his adopted Devon and its produce and has helped develop The Elephant’s dedicated farm, in Brixham.
-He regularly takes part in demonstrations at local colleges and food events.

 Simon is a keen traveller and has dined at many of the world’s best restaurants.